 Functions of DNS Servers

 DNS servers can handle one or both of two primary functions: DNS host and resolver.
 DNS hosts hold the zones for their domains and answer requests with the records from the zones for those domains.
-When you make changes to your zone, you are making changes on the host.
+When you make changes to your zone, you are making changes to the host.

 Time To Live & Remote Caching

-Since most DNS records don't change very often, most resolvers are configured to cache the results of previous look-ups and respond to subsequent requests from the cached results for a period of time until the resolver decides that the cached copy is too old to be trusted.
+Since most DNS records don't change very often, most resolvers are configured to cache or store the results of previous lookups and respond to subsequent requests from the cached results for a period of time until the resolver decides that the cached copy is too old to be trusted.
 Propagation is the period it takes for the record cached on all resolvers everywhere to expire.
 In each record in the zone, there is a Time To Live (TTL) value that specifies (in seconds) how long a resolver should cache the record.

 DNS & Browser Caching

-Additionally, most computers cache DNS which can cause the computer to "remember" the old IP address for up to 48 hours until the next time it updates.
+Additionally, most computers cache DNS, which can cause the computer to "remember" the old IP address for up to 48 hours until the next time it updates.
 If your computer is caching the DNS, it may be possible to flush the DNS on your computer so that it looks up the IP address for the domain again.